 1. Phil Nevin (Houston Astros)

-His son, Tyler, was drafted by the Rockies in 2015 and is currently working his way through the minor leagues.
-Phil Nevin now serves as the third base coach for none other than the New York Yankees.
+His son, Tyler, was drafted by the Rockies in 2015 and is currently a member of the Baltimore Orioles.
+Phil Nevin now serves as the interim manager for the Los Angeles Angels.

 Stats courtesy of Baseball-Reference